an-bohr/ATCS-project/README.md

+#### *This is a modified github repository from the original paper published by Choenni et al.: "Stepmothers are mean and academics are pretentious: What do pretrained language models learn about you?"*

 # Stereotypes in pretrained language models

 This Github repository contains the official code for the paper: *"Stepmothers are mean and academics are pretentious: What do pretrained language models learn about you?"*